Aliases for ABCA5 Gene

 GeneCards Summary for ABCA5 Gene

 ABCA5 (ATP Binding Cassette Subfamily A Member 5) is a Protein Coding gene.
-Diseases associated with ABCA5 include Hypertrichosis, Congenital Generalized, With Or Without Gingival Hyperplasia and Hypertrichosis.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with ABCA5 include Hypertrichosis, Congenital Generalized, With Or Without Gingival Hyperplasia and Lysosomal Disease.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include GTP binding and ATPase activity.
 An important paralog of this gene is ABCA8.

 UniProtKB/Swiss-Prot Summary for ABCA5 Gene